qtacore/iOSUISpy/README.md

 ### How to install iOSUISpy

-- Download [iOSUISpy Release Version](https://github.com/qtacore/iOSUISpy/releases) with the suffix ".zip" and unzip it on MacOS system.
+- Download [iOSUISpy Release Version](https://github.com/qtacore/iOSUISpy/releases) with the suffix ".dmg".
 - Move UISpy app to " /Applications" directory and open it for use.

 ### How to debug iOSUISpy project